slatedocs/slate/source/includes/_endpoint-deck.md

 HTTP/1.1 204 No Content
 ```

-For decks that the current user owns, "name", "description", and "is_public" are editable.
+As with the catalog, for decks that the current user owns, "name", "description", and "is_public" are editable.
 Users with edit permissions on the dataset may edit "name" and "description" of public decks, but they cannot edit "is_public" unless they own the deck.
 Other deck attributes are not editable.

 #### DELETE